git4ang/eCinema_microservices_J2E_SpringBoot-Cloud_Angular/README.md

     - An API Gateway is a server that is the single entry point into the system.
 All requests from clients first go through the API Gateway.
       It then routes requests to the appropriate microservice.

 ***
+- [x] **M04-admin-server** module creation.
+  - codecentric’s Spring Boot Admin is a community project to manage and monitor your Spring Boot ® applications.
+The applications register with our Spring Boot Admin Client (via HTTP) or are discovered using Spring Cloud ® (e.g. Eureka, Consul).

+***
 - [x] M10-city-microservice module creation.
     - Set up the M10-city-microservice module with the creation of the necessary packages such as: entities, repositories, restControllers, services, exceptions, proxies ... etc